Tween / Teen Afterschool Program (Grades 6-12)

 The Keystone Club is a nationally chartered leadership and service club for teens who perform numerous service projects throughout the year.
 Club members help younger members with homework, organize food and coat drives, and raise money through bake sales and car washes for various causes such as animal shelters, children’s hospitals and volunteer fire departments.
 Teens elect officers, choose their own projects and attend the Regional Conference.

 The Torch Club is a nationally chartered leadership and service club for tweens who perform numerous service projects throughout the year.
 Club members help younger members with homework, assist at community events, donate time to local cleanups and animal shelters, raising money through raffles and walks for various causes such as suicide prevention and service dogs.
 Tweens elect officers and choose their own projects.

-Members of (Out of the) City Club will have the opportunity to explore the many wonders of the local area.
+Members of City Club will have the opportunity to explore the many wonders of the local area.
 With monthly trips around Long Island and beyond, this program allows our members to discover all of the sights and sounds of this place we call home.